devallama/swd500-responsive-website/README.md

 The aim of this project is to produce a 6-page website, in this case a portfolio for myself, using HTML5, CSS3 and JavaScript.
 The website must be fully responsive, being fully accessible in desktop, tablet and mobile devices.

+## Building Website

+### Git

+1. Add the respority link to git

+`git remote add origin "https://github.com/nickallama/swd500-responsive-website.git"`

+2. Fetch the respority

+`git fetch origin`

+3. Created a new branch

+`git checkout -b [branch]`

+### NPM

+1. To install required npm modules just use:

+`npm install`

+### SASS

+1. The generated CSS file from SASS is already included, but you can use:

+`sass --watch sass/style.scss:src/resources/css/style.css`

+to generate a new one.

 ## Design

 ### Lowfi Wireframes